microsoft/rpi-resources/remote-coding/README.md

 [Visual Studio Code](https://code.visualstudio.com/?WT.mc_id=rpi_resources-github-jabenn) is a lightweight, cross-platform, open source code editor.
 You can install extensions to support a wide range of programming languages, connect to cloud services such as Azure, and even access other devices remotely.

-One of these extensions is the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack&WT.mc_id=rpi_resources-github-jabenn), and this allows you to run Visual Studio Code on one device whilst connected to a remote device, accessing the remote file system and debugging applications as if you were running on that remote device directly.
+One of these extensions is the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack&WT.mc_id=rpi_resources-github-jabenn), which allows you to run Visual Studio Code (VS Code) to remotely connect to and program another device

 This is great for users of Raspberry Pis.
 You can run Visual Studio code on your laptop or desktop and connect to a Pi, coding as if you were running on the Pi with full access to the file system, editing files on the device, drag and drop file upload, GPIO pins, and debugging on the device.